nm-correia/adfs-apps/README.md

 adfs-apps
 ================

-ADFS exmample applications for test and processing.
+ADFS example applications for processing and testing.

 -----